Symptoms of hearing loss

 • Not hearing the phone or doorbell

-• You keep asking me to repeat something
+• Constantly asking people to repeat things

-• Gets tired quickly in large groups
+• Getting tired quickly in large groups

-The 4 most important symptoms of hearing loss
+The 4 main symptoms of hearing loss

 Tinnitus